Phil's Blog - World Book Day

 I have to confess, that literacy does not always feature very highly in our house.

-We have had a crack at Biff, Kipper and Chip, but when your reading age is low, and your chronological age is high, you quickly spot that what you able to read is not actually what you’d choose to read.
+We have had a crack at Biff, Kipper and Chip, but when your reading age is low, and your chronological age is high, you quickly spot that what you are able to read is not actually what you’d choose to read.

 To ridiculously mix my metaphors, we have other fish to fry, and more than enough on our plate to worry about ploughing through government prescribed texts.